 There are a number of stages in the handling of any complaint.
 The school will always seek to resolve the complaint at the lowest possible level.
 We recommend that complainants and schools attempt informal resolution before making a formal complaint.
 Formal Stage 1 will be applied in all instances, except where there is a serious allegation against a member of staff or those listed in Annex 1.
-The complainant will receive an acknowledgment for the complaint (either by letter or email) within 3 school days.
-The response will be provided within 15 school days.
+The complainant will receive an acknowledgment for the complaint within 48 hours.
+The response will be provided within < 10 working days >.
 Please note any direct communication with staff named in the complaint will not be permitted.